 Perhaps most troubling are the hundreds of incidences of physical violence against Roma perpetrated by ordinary citizens and also by the police.
 In response, a Romani human rights movement has emerged to address discrimination.

 Europe’s largest minority (10-12 million), Roma are among its most persecuted peoples.
 Rather than merely an extremist view, anti-Romani sentiment is becoming more mainstream in Europe.
-For example, in the summer of 2008, the Italian government started to fingerprint all Gypsies living in camps in an effort to crack down on crime; in 2009 numerous fire bombings of Romani homes occurred in Hungary and the Czech Republic; and in 2010 the French government began evicting and deporting Roma to Romania and Bulgaria.
-All over Europe, nationalist parties are growing (often under the guise of populism) and the population is growing more polarized.
+For example, numerous attacks against Roma have occurred in Hungary and the Czech Republic; in the summer of 2008, the Italian government started to fingerprint all Gypsies living in camps in an effort to crack down on crime; hate speech against Roma is rampant among politicians in Bulgarian and Hungary, deportations of Roma from France and Germany are common, and demolitions of Romani homes occur regularly in Bulgaria.
+All over Europe, nationalist and xenophobic parties are growing (often under the guise of populism) and the population is growing more polarized.

 In the United States, racism against Roma is less pronounced but nevertheless exists; for example, “Gypsy Crime” units are found in police departments of several southern cities, and discrimination in housing and employment persists.
 The US is home to over 1 million Roma from every European country, and the New York City region boasts vital communities of Roma from Eastern Europe.